1979 Australian Open – Men's singles

 Defending champion Guillermo Vilas defeated John Sadri in the final, 7–6(7–4), 6–3, 6–2 to win the men's singles tennis title at the 1979 Australian Open.
+It was his second Australian Open title and fourth and last major singles title overall.

 Seeds

 The seeded players are listed below.
 Guillermo Vilas is the champion; others show the round in which they were eliminated.